-Only Light Touch service contracts defined under PCR15 can use this process.
-All procurement processes covered by the Light Touch Regime must be agreed with and run by the SPT.
+Only Light Touch service contracts defined under Schedule 3 of PCR15 or Schedule 1 of PR24 can use this process.
+All procurement processes covered by the Light Touch Regime must be agreed with and run by PCM.

 PROVIDER SELECTION REGIME (PSR)